andymeneely/project-timber-wolf/rules/RULES.md

 *Note:* Unless a special ability allows you to re-plan mid-heist, you will not be able to change these planning tokens!
 </div>

 During this phase, you may purchase and immediately use any number of Reveal🔍 for $1k of team loot each.
 You may also purchase any number of Ideas💡 for $1k of team loot each.
-Place each purchased Idea💡 on a character immediately.
+Place each purchased Idea💡 on a character card immediately.

 Place your Character pawn on the Entrance space where you will plan to start.
 The default limit character limit per Entrance is 2 (unlimited during Escape phase.) *Note:* some scenarios dictate a different a limits on this.